ThongDang251999/CSCI3916--ThongDang-HW4/README.md

 ```

 ### Aggregation of Average Rating
-Test using the `/movies?reviews=true` endpoint or `/test/aggregation` endpoint.
+Test using the `/movies?reviews=true` endpoint which uses MongoDB's $lookup and $avg to calculate ratings.

 ### Movies Sorted by Rating
-Use the `/movies?reviews=true` endpoint or the dedicated `/movies/toprated` endpoint.
+Use the `/movies?reviews=true` endpoint which returns movies sorted by average rating in descending order.

 ### Movie Detail with Reviews
-Use the `/movies/:id?reviews=true` endpoint to get a movie with its reviews and average rating.
+Use the `/movies/:id?reviews=true` endpoint which uses $match and $lookup to get a movie with its reviews.

 ### Search Functionality
 Use the `/movies/search` endpoint with a POST request: